Utah Truck Accident Laws & Regulations

 Utah Truck Speed Limits

 In Utah, trucks on interstates and other limited-access roads must observe the state speed limit of 75 miles per hour.
-However, in urban areas and on other state highways, the speed limit may be lowered to 65 miles per hour.
-On certain segments of rural interstates in Utah, posted speed limits may be 80 miles per hour.
+However, the speed limit may be lowered to 65 miles per hour in urban areas and on other state highways.
+On specific segments of rural interstates in Utah, posted speed limits may be 80 miles per hour.
 Truck drivers are also expected to observe different speed limits where posted.

 Utah Truck Weight Limits